-The Company adopted the Accounting Standards Codification 740-10 Accounting for Uncertainty in Income Taxes, an interpretation of ASC 740 ("ASC 740-10"), effective January 1, 2007.
+The Company applies ASC 740-10 Accounting for Uncertainty in Income Taxes, an interpretation of ASC 740.
 ASC 740-10 clarifies the accounting for uncertainty in income taxes recognized in financial statements and requires the impact of a tax position to be recognized in the financial statements if that position is more likely than not of being sustained by the taxing authority.
-The adoption of ASC 740-10 did not have any effect on the Company's financial position or results of operations.
+The Company had no unrecognized tax benefits resulting from uncertain tax positions at December 31, 2010 and 2009.

-The Company has not, as of yet, conducted a study of its research and development credit carry forwards.
-Such a study might result in an adjustment to the Company's research and development credit carry forwards, however, until a study is completed and any adjustment is known, no amounts are being presented as an uncertain tax position under ASC 740-10.
+The Company has not, as of yet, conducted a study of its research and development credit carryforwards.
+Such a study might result in an adjustment to the Company's research and development credit carryforwards, however, until a study is completed and any adjustment is known, no amounts are being presented as an uncertain tax position under ASC 740-10.
 A full valuation allowance has been provided against the Company's research and development credits and, if an adjustment is required, this adjustment would be offset by an adjustment to the valuation allowance.
 Thus, there would be no impact to the balance sheet or statement of operations if an adjustment was required.

 The Company files income tax returns in the U.S. federal and Massachusetts jurisdictions.
-The Company is no longer subject to tax examinations for years before 2006, except to the extent that it utilizes NOLs or tax credit carry forwards that originated before 2006.
+The Company is no longer subject to tax examinations for years before 2007, except to the extent that it utilizes NOLs or tax credit carryforwards that originated before 2007.
 The Company does not believe there will be any material changes in its unrecognized tax positions over the next 12 months.
 The Company has not incurred any interest or penalties.
 In the event that the Company is assessed interest or penalties at some point in the future, they will be classified in the financial statements as general and administrative expense.

-The Company recorded approximately \$150,000 in Alternative Minimum Tax (AMT) as income tax expense during the nine months ended September 30, 2009.
-The \$150,000 was reversed during the three months ended December 31, 2009 as a result of the enactment of the Worker, Homeownership, and Business Assistance Act of 2009 (the "Act") in November, 2009.
+The Company recorded approximately \$150,000 in Alternative Minimum Tax ("AMT") as income tax expense during the nine months ended September 30, 2009.
+The \$150,000 was reversed during the three months ended December 31, 2009 as a result of the enactment of the Worker, Homeownership, and Business Assistance Act of 2009 (the "Act") in November 2009.
 The Act contains a number of tax law changes, including a provision that permits companies to carry back certain NOLs up to five years.
-Under existing tax law prior to the Act, most companies can carry back an NOL a maximum of two years to offset taxable income.
+Under existing tax law prior to the Act, most companies could carry back an NOL a maximum of two years to offset taxable income.
 The Act generally permits companies to elect to carry back an "applicable NOL" up to five years.
 The Act also suspends the 90% limit on the utilization of AMT losses, effectively permitting AMT taxpayers to elect to carry back their entire applicable NOL and then carry that NOL forward without the 90% limitation.
 In addition to the 2009 AMT reversal, the Company recognized tax benefits for the carryback of NOLs to recover \$50,000 in 2006 AMT during the three months ended December 31, 2009.